No. 25 SDSU beats Fresno State 67-53 for 7th straight win - WHIZ News

 Orlando Robinson had 17 points and 13 rebounds and Isaiah Hill 11 points for Fresno State (9-8, 6-8).

-San Diego State missed its first six shots and allowed Fresno State to take an 11-0 lead, including getting two 3-pointers from Hill.
+San Diego State missed its first six shots and allowed Fresno State to take an 11-0 lead, including getting two 3-pointers from Hill and one from Robinson.

 The Bulldogs then went cold for eight minutes and SDSU took off on a 19-0 run.
 The Aztecs took the lead for good at 13-11 on Mitchell’s steal and layup 10:22 into the game.
 They ran the lead to 19-11 on Terrell Gomez’s jumper before Fresno State finally broke its drought with a jumper by Christian Gray with 7:34 to go.